UndefeatedSunny/SCRIPTING/DISCUSSION.md

     find . \( -size +1c -a -size -3c \) -o \( -size +4c -a -size -200c \)

+## ALIAS

+    this shows that the ls command is aliased to that command being displayed.

+    Aliases are mere shortcuts for long commands.
+    For example, the following command creates an alias:

+    alias long_list='ls -l'

+    Now, if you do:
+    Which long_list, it will give that alias statement and also, running long_list on the shell will invoke "ls -l" command.

+    Seems like you have ls command aliased by default.
+This is typically done by defining alias inside ~/.bashrc file. so that everytime you open a new session, all your aliases are defined.

 ## 3.) wildcard in tar command ?

     *,?,[]